Efficient Quadratic Corrections for Frank-Wolfe Algorithms: Experiments

 \section{Experiments}

-For all experiments, we use a hybrid method of QC steps and local pairwise steps.
-The QC steps are scheduled to be performed after a fixed number $N$ of new atoms are added to the active set.
-In each experiment, we compare the hybrid approach with QC-LP and QC-MNP with BPCG as a baseline.
-More details on the experimental setup and additional experiments are presented in the \refappendix{\cref{section: additional_experiments}}.
-Experiments were run on a cluster equipped with Intel Xeon Gold 6338 CPUs running at 2 GHz with 12 GB of RAM, time and iteration limits were chosen according to the problem size.
+In this section, we present numerical experiments on two classical quadratic problems and on two applications of quadratic corrections to SCG and SOCGS.
+In all experiments, we use a hybrid of BPCG and QC steps, performing a QC step whenever $N$ new atoms have been added to the active set.
+In the first two experiments, we compare QC-LP and QC-MNP with four baselines: FW, AFW, PFW, and BPCG.
+For SCG and SOCGS, we compare against the original used FW variant and BPCG, to demonstrate the effectiveness of the quadratic corrections.
+Additional details and further experiments are provided in \refappendix{\cref{section: additional_experiments}}.
+All runs were executed on a cluster with Intel Xeon Gold 6338 CPUs at 2 GHz and 12 GB RAM, with time and iteration limits chosen according to problem size.